 Many people have cats or dogs in their lives, and others may call birds, fish, rabbits, and turtles their companions.
 But today I actually want to talk to you about porcupines.
 That’s right, porcupines.
 Specifically, Schopenhauer’s Porcupine.

-Sometimes called the hedgehog dilemma, Schopenhauer’s Porcupine is a fable from the 19th century German philosopher Arthur Schopenhauer positing that human intimacy can be likened to two porcupines trying to figure out how to come close together to share warmth on a very cold winter’s night: the porcupines are drawn to each other for survival against the cold, but in coming together they accidentally (and painfully!) get pricked from the spines of the other.
+Sometimes called the hedgehog dilemma, Schopenhauer’s Porcupine is a fable from the 19th-century German philosopher Arthur Schopenhauer positing that human intimacy can be likened to two porcupines trying to figure out how to come close together to share warmth on a very cold winter’s night: the porcupines are drawn to each other for survival against the cold, but in coming together they accidentally (and painfully!) get pricked from the spines of the other.
 So then they move away until they get too cold again and then move back towards each other and so on and so forth.

-As a psychotherapist I do actually believe there are some grains of truth in this parable.
-I believe that we are all fundamentally drawn to connection with one another, and I also believe that sometimes in trying to connect, we miss.
+As a psychotherapist, I do actually believe there are some grains of truth in this parable.
+I believe that we are all fundamentally drawn to connect with one another, and I also believe that sometimes in trying to connect, we miss.
 And those misses can be so painful!
 I also think that there are really concrete and skillful ways we can work towards better connection in our relationships and, to use the parable of the fable, reduce those spiny pricks.
-One of the ways we can create better connection with one another is by having some really effective communication tools in our proverbial relationship toolbox.
+One of the ways we can create better connections with one another is by having some really effective communication tools in our proverbial relationship toolbox.

 So in today’s Sunday Comfort, I want to share with you a handful of tools I use with my clients and that I try to use in my own life.
 These tools are largely drawn from my studies of Non-Violent Communication (NVC) and from my work counseling couples, but the tools can really apply to any type of relationship be it romantic, friendship, family, coworker or neighbor.
 I invite you to read on to see which of these tools appeals to you and what you might like to add to your own relationship toolbox.